TheodosiouEleanna/thesis-management/README.md

   **Student**: John Doe
   **Secretariat**: Jake Wilson

 - You will find the database dump in the repo, you can run it as a script to create the schema load the data.

+- For Chart data, because there are not enough completed theses on the system, it fallbacks to mock data if values are null.